Yellowstone Geyser Activity Increases Sparking Conversation Of Supervolcano Eruption Chances

 Steamboat Geyser is now the world’s largest active geyser.
 It has erupted ten times in three months, but it wasn’t always so exciting.

-Before this year– steamboat erupted ten times in nearly thirty years.
+Before this year– Steamboat erupted ten times in nearly thirty years.
 According to officials, the activity is spurred on by a large magma field sitting just below the park.

 “There’s been a lot of hype about the Supervolcano of Yellowstone and the potential for a super eruption,” said Wendy Stovall of the United States Geological Survey (USGS).
 “There’s no evidence that we see from all of the monitoring equipment that we have that there would be a super eruption anytime soon.”